EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-27-promiscuous-pairing-is-a-success.md

 By Jason Fry (@JasonMFry)

 Inspired by @arlobelshee's [Promiscuous Pairing paper][], we embarked on our own experiment on 2018-10-16.
-Before then we paired roughly 80% of the time (see [previous post on pairing][]) so we were familiar with pairing but we had a lot of room to grow.
+It was a big success :smile:.
+This is our experience.

+## Background

+Before this experiment, roughly 80% of code was written by a pair (see [previous post on pairing][]).
+We described ourselves as familiar with pairing, but needing improvement.
+Pairs owned a task and would pair until the task was complete.
+In practice pairs would stay together for several days--sometimes a week or more--because we waited until 2 pairs had each completed tasks, and that timing didn't line up very often.
+We had a mix of pull-based and push-based tasks, meaning that we usually chose our own tasks but occasionally we were assigned tasks by someone (usually the lead engineer).

 ## Benefits